kjosib/glowing-chainsaw/docs/technote.md

 # Technical Details
 Or, how do the bits fit together, for my own reference after N months of being away?

+## Disclaimer:
+This was written a long time ago.
+It was more representative of how the spike-solution worked.
+Or didn't.
+Because the spike solution got a lot of things deeply wrong.
+But it was educational.
+So if you read this, consider that.

 ## General usage:

 * "Compile" a .cub module: